We train Midwives!

 Our apprenticeship program is an opportunity for those who would like to get clinical training with CCBC while they study midwifery.
 It is an opportunity to become a Licensed and/or Certified Professional Midwife.
 Full time students who complete with us may apply for a staff position with the birth center if interested when they finish.
 We cannot guarantee a position but since we only work with students who are a good fit, we are often a good match as midwives, too.
 We are always looking for opportunities to grow our birth center with like minded staff members who will share our values and vision.

 A full time apprenticeship including academic studies typically takes 3-5 years for most students to complete.
-Beth Overton, the senior midwife at CCBC is a NARM approved preceptor and also is currently an approved preceptor for the following midwifery programs and college: Midwives College of Utah, and the Mercy in Action Midwifery Program.
+Beth Overton, the senior midwife and Grace Frantz, a staff midwife at CCBC are NARM approved preceptors and also preceptors for the following midwifery program: the Mercy in Action Midwifery Program.
+Our third staff midwife, Adlai Welfel is working towards preceptor status and expects to complete the requirements within the year.
 If you are interested in or enrolled in different program, please let us know more about your program of choice when you apply.

 - A Completed Apprenticeship Inquiry Form.Apprenticeship Inquiry Form 5-2019

 - Download and read the entire Apprenticeship Policy Manual May 2019 – CCBC

 - Must have a high school diploma or equivalent.

 - Must be at least 18 years old.